spiceai/docs/spiceaidocs/docs/components/data-connectors/sharepoint.md

 ## Cookbook

 - A cookbook recipe to configure Sharepoint as a data connector in Spice.
-[SharePoint Data Connector Recipe](https://github.com/spiceai/cookbook/tree/trunk/sharepoint#readme)
+[SharePoint Data Connector](https://github.com/spiceai/cookbook/tree/trunk/sharepoint#readme)